Lesson Five: Careers in Stewardship

 - Explain how being a good steward impacts the culture of Wyoming.

-Purpose: Students learn that people in a variety of careers demonstrate stewardship while using and caring for public lands.
+Purpose: Students learn that people in a variety of careers demonstrate stewardship while using and caring for Wyoming lands.

 - Careers in Stewardship graphic organizer (one per student)